bckohan/django-render-static/doc/source/migration.rst

 STATIC_TEMPLATES
 ~~~~~~~~~~~~~~~~

-The ``templates`` parameter on ``STATIC_TEMPLATES`` may remain a dictionary,
+The ``templates`` parameter on :setting:`STATIC_TEMPLATES` may remain a dictionary, but will now
-but will now also accept a sequence.
-This allows a single template to be rendered
+also accept a sequence.
+This allows a single template to be rendered multiple times with different
-multiple times with different contexts.
-Specifying ``templates`` as a list of
-tuples is now preferred:
+contexts.
+Specifying ``templates`` as a list of tuples is now preferred:

     .. code-block:: python